chandanrao88/IISC-academics-deas/dataprocrun/README.md

 # Kafka to BigQuery Streaming Pipeline
 This project contains a Spark application designed to run on a Google Dataproc cluster.
-It reads streaming data from Kafka, processes it using Spark Structured Streaming, and writes it to a Google BigQuery table in real-time.
+It reads streaming data from Kafka, processes it using Spark Structured Streaming, and writes it to a Google BigQuery table in near real-time.

 # Overview
 This pipeline enables real-time data ingestion from Kafka and stores processed data in BigQuery, providing a scalable solution for handling streaming data on Google Cloud.